-27. The Permanent Working Group on Compliance should review and monitor compliance with the EPO Plan, and should recommend to the IATTC appropriate measures for addressing matters related to compliance with the EPO Plan.

-28. The IATTC should identify Participants whose vessels fish for species covered by the Convention that do not exercise effective jurisdiction and control over their vessels, or whose vessels do not comply with the EPO Plan.
-Participants should take measures to encourage such Participants to implement the EPO Plan.
+- 27. The Permanent Working Group on Compliance should review and monitor compliance with the EPO Plan, and should recommend to the IATTC appropriate measures for addressing matters related to compliance with the EPO Plan. - 28.
+The IATTC should identify Participants whose vessels fish for tunas in the EPO that do not exercise effective jurisdiction and control over their vessels, or whose vessels do not comply with this Plan.
+Participants should take measures to encourage such Participants to implement this Plan.